KQM-git/TCL/characters/hydro/kokomi.md

 * **Kurage's Oath Bake-Kurage**: 4.5% of Kokomi's Max HP.
 * **Nereid's Ascension** Normal and Charged Attacks: 0.6% of Kokomi's Max HP.

+* This effect is considered flat healing, it is not applied to the heal bonus part of calculations.

 {% endtab %}

 {% tab title="C3" %}